-- Not designed to require energy neutrality: Just as PDR in the wholesale market today only dispatches resources in one direction (load reduction), XSP dispatches were only in one direction (load increase) without a corresponding load decrease dispatch.
-Even with the 2018 introduction in the XSP of bi-directionality, load increase and load decrease dispatches were treated independently, and energy neutrality was not required.
-Though the pilot did not require resources to be energy neutral, pilot participants still paid their full retail rates for the dispatched load increase, which was a disincentive to wasteful energy use as a response to an XSP event. - Not integrated into the CAISO wholesale market: Without a wholesale market model to use, the pilot was an out of market product, but designed in a manner to potentially enable market integration in the future. - Not directly triggered by negative prices: XSP events were dispatched based on administrative decisions to test the overall construct of response to excess supply conditions, not based directly on actual grid conditions.
-This enabled broader testing of participants by allowing more flexibility in when test events were called without having to wait for actual excess supply market conditions.
-However, starting in 2018 the XSP began using day-ahead oversupply forecasts from PG&E's Short-Term Electric Supply (STES) group as a way of triggering dispatches, and these oversupply forecasts use day-ahead wholesale market prices as an input.
+- Not designed to require energy neutrality: Just as PDR in the wholesale market today only dispatches resources in one direction (load reduction), XSP dispatches were only in one direction (load increase or load decrease) without a directly corresponding opposite dispatch.
+Though the pilot did not require resources to be energy neutral, pilot participants still paid their full retail rates for the dispatched load increase, which was a disincentive to wasteful energy use as a response to an XSP event.
+Note that all resources were required to participate in load increase, with load decrease being added as an option for 2018. - Not integrated into the CAISO market as a supply resource: Without a market model to use, the pilot was an out of market product, but designed in a manner to potentially enable market integration in the future. - Not triggered by negative prices: Since the XSP was not bid into the wholesale market, pilot events were initially dispatched based on administrative decisions to test the overall construct of response to excess supply conditions.
+Instead, an over-supply trigger was implemented by PG&E as a method to dispatch resources based on forecasted grid conditions.